Strong Money / Resources

-Special Deal for Strong Money Readers: Sign up using my link and you’ll also save 4 months off the price of their premium plans.
+Strong Money readers save 4 months off the price of their premium plans using this link.

-My personal mortgage broker of 10 years.
-Deanna and her team are fantastic and can help everything home loan related.
+My personal mortgage broker for the last 10 years, these guys are fantastic and can help with anything home loan related.

 They can also help with more complex stuff like debt recycling.
-MTM has excellent reviews for a reason.
-Check ’em out!
+MTM has excellent reviews for a reason!

-After looking around, we decided to go with Aussie Broadband, due to their excellent customer reviews and very reasonable prices.
+After finally upgrading our internet to the NBN, I decided to go with Aussie Broadband, due to their excellent reviews and reasonable prices.